 Order Sunday School curriculum for March-May

-Purchase digital versions of ebooks like Liberating Faith, Senior Scholar and Intermediate, now available on Amazon.com.
+Purchase digital versions of ebooks like Liberating Faith, Senior Scholar, Intermediate, and Junior now available on Amazon.com.

 Order Liberating Faith Studies here: Download Combined Teacher’s Guide here:

 We are excited to introduce to you the new structure of the adult quarterly lessons – Liberating Faith Studies.
 The Bible is our sacred text and therein lies the grand story of which we are a part.
 It is our hope that with this new lesson structure rooted in stories, we will enter with open eyes and hearts to encounter the wonders of God.
 Storytelling will offer us the opportunity to engage the wrestling, to encounter the questions, and to join together in a communal pursuit toward faithful living and liberation.
 Each lesson’s storytelling format will consist of the following sections:

 Introduction: Each lesson begins with a brief paragraph that will set the stage for the readings and will open up our minds toward the liberative lens of scripture.